-Azaleas do not need as much sun as other plants; they live near trees and sometimes under them, as the photo above in my park like garden, I am using them as a border to higher shrubs behind.
+Azaleas do not need as much sun as other plants; they live near trees and sometimes under them, as the photo above in the garden, I am using them as a border to higher shrubs behind.

-Flowers are single or double and have a wide range of colours from purple, to pink, white and red.
+Flowers are single or double and have a wide range of colors from purple, to pink, white and red.

 Azaleas vary in height from dwarf shrubs to 2 meters high.

 Sometimes it is not easy to have a garden you would like to have, for many reasons maybe your section is small, you could try a vertical garden, that's growing up not out.

 Or you live in a wet area and most plant like moist but not over wet, then try a raised garden bed.

 Then again (if you are like me have too many pests like possums and rabbits) there's always a greenhouse or tunnel house, which I found to be very successful.

 Acer is a genus of trees or shrubs commonly known as maple, there are approximately 129 species, most species are deciduous.